GoogleCloudPlatform/gcsfuse/docs/dev_guide.md

        ```
 4. **Run all tests as pre-submit:** Existing GCSFuse end-to-end tests can be run
    as a pre-submit check by adding the `execute-integration-tests` label to your
    pull request.
-Ask one of your assigned code reviewers to apply
+Ask one of your assigned code reviewers to apply this label,
-   the `execute-integration-tests` label to your pull request to trigger the
+   which will trigger the tests.
+Your reviewer will share any test failure
-   tests.
+   details on the pull request.

 5. **Discuss test scenarios:** If you are unsure about how to test a specific
    feature or have questions about scenarios to test, please feel free to open a